 Swedish dialysis firm Diaverum announces IPO plans

-"Today's announcement is a milestone for Diaverum and a proud moment for all our employees," Diaverum CEO Dimitris Moulavasilis said in a statement.
+"Today's announcement is a milestone for Diaverum and a proud moment for all our employees," Diaverum CEO Dimitris Moulavasilis said in a statement on Monday.

 "We believe becoming a listed company will put us in a stronger position to continue growing organically, expanding through acquisitions, entering new markets and delivering value to more patients and healthcare systems globally."